 - Enable students to be leaders in their profession, community, and the nation.

-Graduates of the Mechanical Engineering program will:
+Graduates of the Mechanical Engineering program:

 - Apply engineering principles and modern tools to conceive, analyze and implement engineering solutions.